edehr/edehr/utils/server/README.md

 ssh-keygen -t ecdsa -b 256 -f ~/.ssh/keyForDroplet.pub
 ```

-## Usage
+## Server setup

+The goal is to be able to easily setup a server, from the developer's computer.
+This server must be locked down to prevent root access, to prevent password login (requires ssh key), and to create one user with sudo privileges.
+The setup copies more setup script files to the remote server to be used to complete setup.
+This documentation describes how the edehr.org Saas manages this task.
+In brief, we create a virtual server on DigitalOcean and then configure it.

-1) Login to your Digital Ocean account and create a new virtual Ubuntu 20.4 server ("droplet").
+1) Login to your Digital Ocean account and create a new virtual Debian (latest stable) server ("droplet").
 The remote server must have your public ssh key installed -- for example `~/.ssh/id_rsa.pub

-2) Then on a local machine
+2) On the development machine, in a terminal session, change directory to the /utils/server folder.
+Edit a local copy of a .env file (see sample.env).
+   1) Run ```./droplet_setup.sh```.
+This step secures the ssh access, sets up the firewall,

 ```bash
 cp sample.env .env